dolittle-obsolete/Bank/README.md

 This sample utilizes MongoDB as an event store as well.

+> __Note__: Due to the introduction of a breaking change in MongoDB that Dolittle was relying on, we are very specific on the version for now till we have implemented a fix.

 ### Starting the Microservices

 Run them accordingly using multiple shell windows: